lab11/SensEye-2/readme.md

 ### Libero Project
-Open senseye.prjx (you will get errors: "Unable to find..."")
+1. Open senseye.prjx (you will get errors: "Unable to find..."")

-Double click TOPLEVEL in the Design Hierarchy area to open it in the main window
+2. Double click TOPLEVEL in the Design Hierarchy area to open it in the main window

-Double click MSS\_CORE3\_MSS\_0 to open it in a new tab
+3. Double click MSS\_CORE3\_MSS\_0 to open it in a new tab
-Double click the ENVM block, then right click the first client listed and select modify client.
-Change the location of the memory file to your_SensEye-2_location\SensEye-2\software\smartfusion\Emcraft_Firmware\u-boot.hex
+    1. Double click the ENVM block
+    2. Right click the first client listed and select modify client.
+    3. Change the location of the memory file to your_SensEye-2_location\SensEye-2\software\smartfusion\Emcraft_Firmware\u-boot.hex .
-Click the Generate Component button in the main window (yellow cylinder with gear).
+    4. Click the Generate Component button in the main window (yellow cylinder with gear).

-Go to TOPLEVEL tab
+4. Go to TOPLEVEL tab
-Click the Generate Programming Data button in the Design Flow area (green arrow)
+5. Click the Generate Programming Data button in the Design Flow area (green arrow)

 Project should build appropriately